This page is solely for information purposes and has no legal validity. Please check the Study regulations / Studienordnung for further information.

 Finding a Supervisor and a Topic

 Any professor from the Faculty of Business, Economics and Informatics at the University of Zurich and any professor from the Department of Mathematics of ETH Zurich can be your thesis supervisor.
+In case you consider writing a Master's Thesis with a professor from the Department of Banking and Finance please proceed via the DBF Thesis Market.

 Since we encourage a strong cooperation with the financial industry, consider also the following thoughts: